SeeYouLikeLast/Hello_Word/README.md

-# The firist project on Github
+# About my first project on GitHub.